Deadshot0x7/RnageValue/README.md

 # version
 Version 1.0
-# Like
-Give our repository a little love! 🌟 Click that star button to show your appreciation.
-Your support means the world to us! 🚀💖
-# Insallation
+# Installation
 - clone the Repo
 - Open the Arduino
 - Select the tool
 - Select the library option
 - Select the zip file
 - upload  the select zip file in the library

+# Like
+Give our repository a little love! 🌟 Click that star button to show your appreciation.
+Your support means the world to us! 🚀💖